PowerShell Memory Leak and Prevention

 Memory Leak

-When writing PowerShell scripts, there are immense chances to form memory leaks if the script-writer did not free the objects correctly.
+When writing PowerShell scripts, there are immense chances to form memory leaks if the script-writer does not free the objects correctly.
 When dealing with SPFarm, SPSiteAdministration SPSite and SPWeb objects with huge internal data, the problem can become more vulnerable when crunching system resources.

 Preventions

-We can prevent memory leaks quickly using the following Cmdlets:
+We can prevent memory leaks quickly using the following Cmdlets.

 • Start-SPAssignment